Cyofanni/PMModelChecker/README.md

 recent researches showed that a game-theoretic characterisation of the solution of equational systems can be devised.
 Such characterisation is given in terms of a parity game (a two-player, zero-sum game), which is referred to as fixpoint game.
-Relying on this theoretical basis, this thesis aims at developing a generic game-theoretic algorithm for finding the solution of a given system of equations.
+Relying on this theoretical basis, this work aims at developing a generic game-theoretic algorithm for finding the solution of a given system of equations.
 We think that such algorithm can be profitably used for all the aforementioned verification and model checking tasks (because, as we will see, the winner of the